Manoj19636/Weather-App/README.md

     Open in Android Studio

-    (Optional) Add your weather API key in Constants.kt or .env file.
+    (REQUIRED) Add your weather API key in Constants.kt

     Run on emulator or device